ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       - FIXME to indicate non-working code that needs to be re-worked before check-in.
       - TODO to indicate missing code/functionality that needs to be added.
-      - ISSUE to point to the RTK GitHub project issue tracking the condition.
+      - ISSUE to point to the RAMSTK GitHub project issue tracking the condition.

   2. FIXME tags shall:
-      - **NOT** be included in any code checked in to the RTK git repository.
+      - **NOT** be included in any code checked in to the RAMSTK git repository.
       - Be converted to an ISSUE tag when an issue is created to track the condition.

   3. TODO tags shall:
-      - **NOT** be included in any code checked in to the RTK git repository.
+      - **NOT** be included in any code checked in to the RAMSTK git repository.
       - Be converted to an ISSUE tag when an issue is created to track the condition.